A rational approximation of the Fourier transform by integration with exponential decay multiplier: Abstract

 \section{Abstract}

 Recently we have reported a new method of rational approximation of the sinc function obtained by sampling and the Fourier transforms.
-However, this method involves a trigonometric multiplier

-where $\nu $ is the argument and $a$ is the shift constant.
-In this work we show how to avoid this trigonometric multiplier in order to represent the Fourier transform of function $f(t)$ in explicit form as a rational approximation of kind
+However, this method requires a trigonometric multiplier that originates from shifting property of the Fourier transform.
+In this work we show how to represent the Fourier transform of a function $f(t)$ in form of a ratio of two polynomials without any trigonometric multiplier.

-where $P\left( \nu \right)$ and $Q\left( \nu \right)$ are polynomials.
 A MATLAB code showing algorithmic implementation of the proposed method for rational approximation of the Fourier transform is presented. \\ {\bf Keywords:} rational approximation; Fourier transform; sampling; sinc function \\